 The plan to abandon the transfer to the Adelanto facility may not be a bad one; just months ago, more than 300 men at the Adelanto facility went on hunger strike in protest of less-than-sufficient medical care and slow deportation proceedings.
 There are also claims that detainees have been abused by ICE agents, verbally assaulted, robbed, raped, kept in solitary confinement, and otherwise denied basic human rights.
 These claims are not exclusively for the Adelanto facility, but rather multiple detention centers across the country.
 The U.S. Commission on Human Rights also recently spoke out against ICE agents for their failure to uphold standards designed to promote humane treatment.

 Regardless of the fact that an immigrant is undocumented and therefore in violation of the law, an immigrant still has human and legal rights.
 Tragically, the government and ICE are treating immigrants, including asylum seekers, as dangerous criminals.
 Adequate protection for all persons held in detention centers is currently not occurring.
 While transgender persons are one of the most at-risk groups for sexual assault, both women and men have been assaulted and denied basic rights based purely on their detainee status.

 If you are currently being held in a detention center, or if your loved one is currently being held in a detention center, and your/their rights are being violated, you have the right to legal recourse.
-To learn more about the protections that are you entitled to and how an attorney can help, call the immigration attorneys at the Law Offices of Joshua L. Goldstein, P.C.
-You can reach us now at (617) 722-0005.
+To learn more about the protections that are you entitled to and how an attorney can help, call the immigration attorneys at Goldstein Immigration Lawyers.
+You can reach us now at 617-722-0005.